xpsa0720/screen_on_view/README.md

 ## 📌 Key Concepts & Warnings

-This plugin, unlike screen_on_flutter, uses a separate Flutter engine.
+This plugin, unlike screen_on_view, uses a separate Flutter engine.
 While it is disadvantageous for state management, it has the advantage of making Flutter engine management easier.

 Therefore, the app is separated into two `Activity`s: